jstith09/CISC498Project-Group17/README.md

 3. Move or copy the **CalciumSignal.jar** file into the folder

 ## Startup & Usage
-After launching Fiji, navigate to Plugins -> Calcium Signal -> Run Calcium Signal....
+After launching Fiji, navigate to File -> Open, and open image of choice.
+Then navigate to Plugins -> Calcium Signal -> Run Calcium Signal....

 Running Calcium Signal without an image uploaded to Fiji will prevent it from starting.